zibasec/django-saml2-pro-auth/README.md

 **SAML_USERS_STRICT_MAPPING (optional):**
 Specifies if every user attribute defined in SAML_USER_MAP must be present in the saml response or not.
-If set to False, make sure the user model have the atributes that may not be present in the response with null=True or a default value.
+If set to False, ensure your Django user model defines those attributes which your IdP doesn't expose in the SAML response.
+You could do this by setting null=True or a default value in your user model.

 Defaults to True